jfodera/Syncboard/documentation/READMEs/joeDocs/README.md

    - password requirements for it to be good.  √
    - add login checkers to each page  √
    - make sure workspace Cards correlate to the actual class (grace) √
-   - logout button, cannot acsess login page if already logged in
+   - logout button, cannot acsess login page if already logged in √
    - actual calendar representation
+      - Adding onclick to the card so that is sets the current session groupID
+      - when user clicks into class on workspace page, set a session variable for group-id user is currently in
+      - whenever a new class is clicked on reset that variable
+      - use that variable to make the calendar work
+      - calendar.js:217
    - professors randomizing
    - eventually have calendar pull from our API
    - verify CSS